thompsonderek2/SpaceGame/README.md

 ## SpaceGame

-A collection of game engine classes for building arcade-style space shooter games using Windows Forms for the visual effects.
+A collection of game engine classes for creating and managing multiple sprites across a Windows Forms application.

+A demo application is provided that was modeled after the spirit of the arcade game Space Invaders.

 ![Game play](https://github.com/thompsonderek2/SpaceGame/blob/migrate_methods/SpaceGame/project_image1.png "Demo of game play")